Convolutional Neural Network-based Efficient Dense Point Cloud Generation using Unsigned Distance Fields: Related work

 \subsection{Traditional representations}

-Traditional 3D data representations include: (a) voxels, (b) point clouds, and (c) meshes. \textit{Voxel}-based representations (e.g., \cite{zheng2019deephuman}) are commonly used for shape/surface learning.
+Traditional 3D data representations include: (a) voxels, (b) point clouds, and (c) meshes. \textit{Voxel}-based representations are commonly used for shape (surface) learning.
 The convolution operation can naturally be applied to voxels, however, memory footprints increase cubically with the resolution limiting the ability of voxels to handle higher resolutions.
-Several works have proposed solutions to this memory issue \cite{tatarchenko2017octree,hane2017hierarchical}.
-The \textit{point cloud} representation \cite{qi2017pointnet, prokudin2019efficient} is another popular choice and is the output format of many sensors, e.g., LiDAR and depth cameras.
+The \textit{point cloud} representation is another popular choice and is the output format of many sensors, e.g., LiDAR and depth cameras.
 The pioneering research work PointNet \cite{qi2017pointnet} has recently popularized the point cloud-based research for discriminative learning.
-However, due to having no connectivity information, point clouds are not well-suited for generating watertight surfaces \cite{park2019deepsdf}. \textit{Mesh}-based representations \cite{wang20183d,ranjan2018generating} are a more informative data type and offer connectivity information between 3D points.
-By deforming a template, 3D shape can be inferred using mesh-based approaches; therefore, mesh-based methods are limited to a single topological representation \cite{lin2019photometric,wang2018pixel2mesh}.
+However, due to having no connectivity information, point clouds are not well-suited for generating watertight surfaces. \textit{Mesh}-based representations are a more informative data type and offer connectivity information between 3D points.
+By deforming a template, 3D shape can be inferred using mesh-based approaches; therefore, mesh-based methods are limited to a single topological representation.